kkorte/backend/README.md

 ## Hideyo e-commerce backend
-Hideyo is making open-source e-commerce solutions in Laravel.
-Contact us at info@hideyo.io.
+Hideyo is a open-source e-commerce solutions build in Laravel.
+This backend package includes a backend system.
+Contact us at info@hideyo.io for questions or enterprise solutions.

 It's still beta.
 The code is not optimal and clean.
 In the next month we will improve it.

+Author: Matthijs Neijenhuijs

 ## Installation